Our videos on YouTube

 Easter Island Statues with dark clouds in the background as well as part of the beach

 A curious fact is that almost all of the statues have their back to the sea, looking towards the interior of the island.
-The only statues that do look towards the sea can be found north of Hanga Roa at Ahu Akivi.
+The only statues that do look towards the sea can be found north-east of Hanga Roa at Ahu Akivi.
 Here there are 7 statues representing the original explorers that came to this island and that are now looking out to sea towards their homeland.

 We recommend that you visit the museum in Hanga Roa before you visit any of the Moais or other touristy places so you get an idea of what its all about and you will appreciate the visit a lot more.